 Opening notes are tangy apple sorbet, blackcurrant, and enticing wild blooms.
 It progresses to lighter middle notes that include classic scents of jasmine, peach, rose, petalia, and rosyfolia.
 You’re left with lingering base notes of mature musk, Styrax, and Patchouli heart.

-Versace Bright Crystal is a delicate fragrance that made its debut in 2006.
+Versace Bright Crystal (Alberto Morillas) is a delicate fragrance that made its debut in 2006.
 It offers a sweet, redolent floral scent that conjures up wildly blooming springs and sultry summer days.
 Bright Crystal is bold in its own way, although it’s far from more imposing, muskier aromas.

 Juicy pomegranate and ambrosial Yuzu flower make an intensely floral first impression.
 The heart of Versace Bright Crystal is flowers: Magnolia, peony, and fresh lotus.
 Supporting it all is a mild base of amber.

 Although it comes in a similar bottle, Versace Crystal Noir (Antoine Lie) is the seasonal opposite to Bright Crystal’s spring-and-summer charm.
 This heated, spicy fragrance launched in 2004 makes a powerful statement.

 Opening notes of piquant ginger, pepper, and cardamom are reminiscent of autumn.
 Versace Crystal Noir deepens into heady, sweeter notes of gardenia, orange blossom, coconut, and peony.
 As you might anticipate from such a bold perfume, musk, amber, and sandalwood make up the base.